Partners: Samir Bhatt, Neil Alexandre Scheidwasser, and Frederik Mølkjær Andersen

 Software Solution

-SSEC is working with researchers from University of Copenhagen and Imperial College London to refactor and speed up the phylo2vec package.
-The team will first implement core tree vector representation and operations in Rust and then provide bindings to Python and R. This will make the current Phylo2vec Python package faster and more efficient, as well as introducing a new package for the R community.
+SSEC worked with researchers from University of Copenhagen and Imperial College London to refactor and speed up the phylo2vec package.
+The team first implemented core tree vector representation and operations in Rust and then provided bindings to Python and R. This made the current Phylo2vec Python package faster and more efficient, as well as introduced a new package for the R community.

 Impact

-In adding standard packaging conventions, detailed documentation, and enabling GitHub Codespaces, SSEC aims to increase accessibility to the software.
+In adding standard packaging conventions, detailed documentation, and enabling GitHub Codespaces, SSEC increased accessibility to the software.
 Bringing phylo2vec into open-source Scientific Python ecosystems and R will allow for sustained contributions and greater engagement.
 Features such as CI/CD and tutorial notebooks will facilitate robust code that is easily shared, understood, and reproduced amongst researchers.